TURNING JUDAISM OUTWARDS

 Moses knew that it is all very well to excite an audience.
 But if this is not combined with an impact on daily lives, then it is of limited value.
 When Glastonbury is over, all that is left is a trudge through the mud.

-During lockdown, we have missed the inspiring crowd experiences.
-We have come to appreciate, even more, the essential daily ways we can connect with each other and with G-d.
+One lesson we have learned during lockdown, when we have missed the inspiring crowd experiences, is how important are those essential daily ways in which we can connect with each other and connect with G-d.